slavonic/slavonic.github.io/users.md

   [Hunspell Church Slavonic dictionary](https://github.com/slavonic/hunspell-cu/releases).
   You can spell-check a Church Slavonic TEX file by running `hunspell -d cu -t your-file-name.tex`.

+* Take a look also at [a set of tools](https://github.com/EliseyP/csl_odt2tex) for formatting, layout, and preparation of texts in LibreOffice and TeX.

 ### LibreOffice

 Beginning with version 5.0, LibreOffice allows you to specify Church Slavonic (which it calls Church Slavic) as a